ETHLend/Documentation/ETHLendWhitePaper.md

 <p>Road to decentralization.
 ETHLend introduces the following roadmap adopting changes, improvements and governance to ETHLend:</p>

-1. White Paper on Decentralized Lending on Q2 2017
+1. White Paper on Decentralized Lending on Q2 2017 (Milestone accomplished)
-2. Creating an entity for Token Sale on Q3 2017
+2. Creating an entity for Token Sale on Q3 2017 (Milestone accomplished)
-3. LEND Token Pre-Sale on Q3 2017
+3. LEND Token Pre-Sale on Q3 2017 (Milestone accomplished)
-4. LEND Token Sale on Q4 2017
+4. LEND Token Sale on Q4 2017 (Milestone accomplished)
-5. Relocating to Zug, Switzerland on Q1 2018
+5. Relocating to Switzerland on Q1 2018
-6. Promoting to get LEND on Exchanges from Q1 2018
+6. LEND on Exchanges from Q1 2018
 7. Airdrops for LEND starts on Q1 2018
 8. Opening Suggestions Venue for Public on Q4 2018
 9. Creating and Testing Democracy DAO on Q4 2018
-10. Voting on Suggestions Deployed on Q1 2019
+10. Protocol Voting on Q1 2019
 11. Vesting for LEND Ends on Q4 2019

 ## <h1>Introducing LEND Token and the Token Sale</h1>